voder-ai/create-fastify-ts/user-docs/SECURITY.md

 - The service does **not** perform user authentication or authorization.
 - The service does **not** provide rate-limiting or abuse protection on public endpoints yet.
 - The service does **not** configure CORS (no custom CORS policy is in place).
-- The service **does** apply additional security headers via `@fastify/helmet`, using the plugin's default configuration for both the internal stub server and freshly generated projects.
-This default configuration is intended as a sensible baseline and can be customized or hardened further in your own application code.
+- The service **does** apply additional security headers via `@fastify/helmet`, using the plugin's default configuration in both the internal stub server and freshly generated projects.
+In both cases, Helmet is registered once at application bootstrap so that all HTTP responses benefit from the same baseline headers.
+You can customize or harden this configuration further in your own application code.
 - The service does **not** perform validation or strict checking of environment variables at startup.

 These limitations are expected for an early bootstrap; future versions will introduce additional endpoints and stronger security features.